python/typing/docs/spec/concepts.rst

 below definitions of materialization and assignability.)

-In the same way that the fully static type ``object`` is the upper bound for the possible sets of values represented by ``Any``, the fully static type ``tuple[int, object]`` is the upper bound for the possible sets of values represented by ``tuple[int, Any]``.
+In the same way that the fully static type ``object`` is the upper bound for the possible sets of values represented by :ref:`Any`, the fully static type ``tuple[int, object]`` is the upper bound for the possible sets of values represented by ``tuple[int, Any]``.